Eastbourne Airbourne (air show)

 Eastbourne Airbourne, also known as the Eastbourne International Airshow, is a 4-day international air show that runs every August in Eastbourne, East Sussex, England.
 The event features Battle of Britain memorial flights and aircraft from the RAF and USAF, among others, and enjoys a long relationship with the Red Arrows display team.

 Starting in 1994, the event is produced and promoted by Eastbourne Borough Council.

-The next airshow will run from 14-17 August 2025.
+The most recent airshow took place between the 13-16 August 2026.
+The next dates are yet to be announced.
 A dedicated FM radio station, "Radio Airbourne", broadcasts on 87.7FM during the event.

 Event format

 The airshow looking out to the pier.

 The Red Arrows performing during Airbourne in 2014.

 The event is usually held over 2 to 4 days in the middle of August.

-Ground displays are typically held on Eastbourne seafront, in the morning and afternoon, while air displays are performed in the skies over the seafront, from lunchtime to mid-afternoon.
+Ground displays are typically held on Eastbourne seafront, in the Military Village on the Western Lawns, in the morning and afternoon, while air displays are performed in the skies over the seafront between the pier and the Western Lawns, from lunchtime to mid-afternoon.